top of page

 3. The Colour Test

-Compare fabrics from True Autumn and Deep Autumn palettes.
+Compare fabrics from the True Autumn (left) and Deep Autumn (right) palettes.
 Watch your reaction:

 • Warm Camel vs Chocolate Brown: Which makes your skin glow?